JavaScript is required

 One trick that really opens up your immersion options is using a VPN to access content from countries where your target language is spoken.
 Streaming services show different content based on your location, and a VPN lets you unlock that.

 For example, if you're learning Spanish, connect to a server in Spain or Mexico.
-Netflix will show you their regional catalog, which includes way more Spanish-language shows and movies.
+Netflix will show you their regional TV shows and way more videos in your target language.
 Same goes for YouTube recommendations and even Google search results.

 This is where immersion gets fun.
 You're going to replace most of your entertainment with content in your target language.